-At ARAUCO we consider it extremely important to be part of the Community Prevention Network.
-This organization articulates, in Chile, preventive work through local committees, where neighbors, authorities, CONAF, Firefighters, Carabineros and companies, among others, work together with the communities.
+At ARAUCO we consider our participation in the Community Prevention Network to be of utmost importance.
+This organization coordinates preventive efforts in Chile through local committees, where neighbors, authorities, CONAF, Firefighters, Carabineros and companies, among others, work together with the communities.
 In 2023 we participated in the creation of 97 new committees, reaching a total of 457 sponsored Prevention Committees.